RuberDuck9/ryft-16/README.md

 - Registers: hold temporary values that the cpu needs in the very short term
 - RAM: holds more long term data for the cpu
 - The Stack: stores data sequentially for the cpu, cannot be accessed out of outer
-- ROM: stored the instruction for the cpu to carry out once turned on, stored data as binary hex values, reads from address specified by counter
+- ROM: stored instructions for the cpu to carry out once turned on, stores data as binary hex values, reads from address specified by counter
-- Counter: increases by one each tick unless modified by instruction, controls read address of ROM
+- Counter: increases by one each tick unless modified by an instruction, controls read address of ROM

 Instructions: